-Have questions about Estonia’s new Digital Nomad Visa?
-Read on for answers!
+Have questions about Estonia’s Digital Nomad Visa?
+Read on for answers, including how it compares to e-Residency.

-“This is great news for location-independent entrepreneurs around the world as it provides a legitimate way to live and work in Estonia for up to a year.”
+Estonia launched its long-awaited Digital Nomad Visa in 2020.
+At the time of its launch, former E-Residency Managing Director Ott Vatter said it was “great news for location-independent entrepreneurs around the world as it provides a legitimate way to live and work in Estonia for up to a year”.

-As promised, this blog post contains detailed information in response to some frequently asked questions about the DNV to help you decide whether it’s for you!
+This blog post contains detailed information in response to some frequently asked questions about the DNV to help you decide whether it’s for you.

-The key difference is that the DNV provides holders with the right to stay in Estonia temporarily whereas e-Residency does not provide any travel rights.
+The key difference is that the Digital Nomad Visa (DNV) provides holders with the right to stay in Estonia temporarily, whereas e-Residency does not provide any travel rights.

 E-Residency is a secure, government-issued, digital identity that provides access to Estonia’s trusted, transparent e-governance services and business environment.
 With their unique digital identity card, e-residents can securely authenticate themselves online, establish an Estonian company, digitally sign and encrypt documents and contracts in line with the highest EU standards, and access a broad range of e-services remotely.